Culture and food are my two most favorite things of mine about Thailand !!

 Dunk them into a batter, deep fry them and dunk into a bowl of caramel or honey or ask for some ice cream along.

 Khanom Buang - Thai crepes

 Tiny crepes filled with custard or sweetened carrots or pumpkins or coconut.
-It is fascinating to see the Thai street vendors make many of these tiny pancakes on a huge hot Tawa and flip these at super speed.
-None of them gets burnt, and they quickly fill these tiny little things with the fillings and I can finish many of it in a minute.
+It is fascinating to see the Thai street vendors make many of these small pancakes on a huge hot Tawa and flip these at super speed.
+None of them gets burnt, and they quickly fill these tiny little things with the fillings, and I can finish many of them in a minute.

 Khanom Pang Wan